yizhak-lab-ccg/scXpand/docs/output_format.rst

 Autoencoder and MLP-Specific Files
 --------------------------

-Only the autoencoder anf the MLP models create checkpoint files for training resumption:
+Only the autoencoder and the MLP models create checkpoint files for training resumption:

 .. list-table::
    :header-rows: 1